lambdaclass/concrete/ROADMAP.md

 Phases are listed in dependency order, but execution overlaps.
 The standing rules:

-1. **The relevant slices of Phases 1-4 gate the first flagship.** Hardening, artifacts, runtime profile, and proof workflow must be honest in the areas the flagship actually touches before it can claim them.
-The pilot (rule 2) determines which runtime / proof / artifact surfaces are actually required; not every item in Phases 1-4 gates every flagship — for example, the concurrency sub-track in Phase 3 only gates a flagship that uses concurrency.
+1. **The relevant slices of Phases 1-4 gate each flagship.** Hardening, artifacts, runtime profile, and proof workflow must be honest in the areas the flagship actually touches before it can claim them.
+The active candidate (rule 2) determines which runtime / proof / artifact surfaces are actually required; not every item in Phases 1-4 gates every flagship — for example, the concurrency sub-track in Phase 3 only gates a flagship that uses concurrency.
-2. **One bounded pull-through pilot may run in parallel.** Pick one flagship (likely `examples/parse_validate`) and let its concrete gaps prioritize work inside Phases 1-4.
-The pilot does not paper over gaps; gaps it exposes become normal phase work.
-A second flagship does not start until the first's gaps are closed.
-The pilot is *not* yet a Phase 7 public flagship — Phase 7 is the curated public showcase set, which only opens after stable evidence per rule 5.
+2. **Run examples through one linear ladder.** Examples start as inventory entries, then become candidates, then one active pull-through candidate at a time may force gaps in Phases 1-4, and only after its evidence holds does it graduate into Phase 7. `parse_validate` has completed that path and is now the first graduated Phase 7 entry.
+A second active pull-through candidate does not start until the current one graduates or is explicitly parked with reasons.
 3. **Phase 5 lands when backend honesty matters.** SSA contract, target model, and incremental boundaries before public packaging.
 4. **Phase 6 is not on the critical path to the first release.** Benchmarks and budgets help but do not gate it.
-5. **Phases 7-8 only after stable evidence.** Flagships and release packaging rest on Phases 1-5, not the other way around.
+5. **Phases 7-8 only after stable evidence.** Phase 7 grows by promotion from the candidate ladder, not by starting many public showcases at once.
+Release packaging rests on Phases 1-5 plus at least one graduated showcase, not the other way around.
 6. **Phases 9-11 only after first-release surface holds.** Packages, editor UX, and public governance assume the artifact / proof / release contracts are stable.
 7. **Phase 12 is a trust multiplier, not a prerequisite.** Compiler-correctness proofs come after Phases 4, 5, and the artifact contracts in 2 are stable.
 8. **Phase 13 stays last** unless a current example forces a research topic forward.